-- Investors buying SGBs from the secondary market won't be eligible for exemption even if held till redemption.
+- Secondary market SGB taxation: SGBs bought from the secondary market are not eligible for capital gains exemption on redemption.

 Sovereign Gold Bonds (SGBs) are government securities denominated in grams of gold, issued by the Reserve Bank of India (RBI) on behalf of the Government of India.
 They serve as an alternative to holding physical gold, allowing investors to benefit from capital appreciation without the risks of storage or making charges.